ImaginaryLandscape/django-multipage-form/README.md

 # Django Multipage ModelForm

-This package was designed to aid in the construction of Django model forms that can be spread over more than a single page.
-It contains the "multipage_form" app as well as an example project ("job_application") to demonstrate its use.
+This app helps in the construction of Django model forms that span more than a single page.

-It assumes basic familiarity with Django.

 ## Features

 The "multipage_form" app helps you to separate sections of a long model form across several pages.
-For example, a "job application" form might have a section where applicants enter their personal information (name, email, etc.), another for relevant employment expeience, and so on.
+For example, a "job application" form might have a section where applicants enter their personal information, another for employment expeience, and so on.

-The app also allows you to implement different branches or "routes" through the progression of form pages.
-Two users who respond in different ways on a given page may then be routed to different pages, depending on the values they entered.
+The app allows you to implement different branches or "routes" through the progression of form pages.
+Two users who respond in different ways on a given page may then be routed to different pages, depending the values entered.

-Finally, the app also provides tools that allow the user to return to a form-page they have already completed, where they can edit their responses.
-There is also a tool to produce a summary of all fields entered, allowing the user to review their responses before the final submit button is clicked.
+The app also provides a tool that allows the user to return to a form page they have already completed, and a related tool that generates a summary of all completed form pages.
+These features allow the user to review and edit their responses before the final submit button is clicked.

 ## System Requirements